 This section assesses the special needs households in the City.
 Special needs households can be constrained by lower incomes and a lack of housing that is suitable to their special needs.
-Crescent City is the only incorporated City in Del Norte County.
-Analysis done for the City will mirror conditions in the greater Del Norte County Region, unless otherwise stated.

 Senior Households

 The limited incomes of many elderly people make it difficult for them to find affordable housing.
 Many elderly people have physical disabilities and dependence needs that limit their selection of housing.
 As of 2019, it was estimated that were 685 senior citizens (age 65 and over) living in the City.
 Residents aged 75 and over also increased in total number and demographic percentage, 111 persons and 2.2 percent (when compared to 2010), respectively.
 This increase over nine years would indicate a foreseeable increase in demand for housing programs tailored towards senior living (retirement communities, assisted living, etc.).
 The increasing senior population may also require additional help to upkeep and maintain their housing.
 As such, Implementation Programs P-1, P-3, and P-4 aim to support the development of low income, senior, or other applicable multifamily developments.
 Table 5-19 shows the senior population as of 2019.